 Pfizer supports the timely submission of manuscripts associated with Pfizer-sponsored clinical studies whether the results are positive, negative or neutral.
-Pfizer also supports other types of publications, such as abstracts, congress posters and presentations, review articles, manuscripts, including those coming from health economics/outcomes research studies, and abstract and manuscript Plain Language Summaries (PLS).
+Pfizer also supports other types of publications, such as congress abstracts, posters and presentations, review articles, manuscripts, including those coming from health economics/outcomes research studies, abstract and manuscript Plain Language Summaries (PLS) and enhanced publication content (EPC) such as videos, infographics, podcasts and audio recordings that are part of the publication or linked directly to the publication, and used to enhance the reader's experience.

-This Chapter summarizes the policies and procedures for managing Pfizer-supported publications, including author selection, informing external authors of Pfizer's publication policies, payments to authors, contracts with authors, publication development and disclosure of Pfizer support.
+This chapter summarizes the policies and procedures for managing Pfizer-supported publications in scope for PUB01-GSOP Pfizer Scientific Publications including author selection, informing external authors of Pfizer's publication policies, payments to authors, contracts with authors, publication development and disclosure of Pfizer support.